gregjasonroberts/NLP_EquityMarkets_10K/README.md

 # Alpha Generation and NLP Analysis in the Equity Markets
-Applying NLP framework to study intrinsic risk associated with 10K filings risk disclosures from S&amp;P500 companies.
+Applying NLP framework to study intrinsic risk associated with 10K filings and related risk disclosures from S&amp;P500 companies.

 ### Overview